ysyk2021/living-with-mindful-resilience-how-to-bounce-back-from-life-s-challenges-with-strength-and-grace/src/chapter-2-1.md

-Chapter 2: The Meaning and Practice of Mindful Resilience: Defining Mindful Resilience and Its Benefits
+Defining Mindful Resilience and Its Benefits
 =======================================================================================================

 Mindful resilience is a practice that involves cultivating inner strength and adaptability in the face of life's challenges.
 In this chapter, we will define mindful resilience and explore its benefits.